purity-portfolio/JT-TEG-Gas-Processing/README.md

 ![Hydrate Check](./case_study_results.png)

-Result: **Will NOT Form** — confirmed safe operating conditions after JT expansion.
+Result: **Will NOT Form**; confirmed safe operating conditions after JT expansion.
 Used Ng & Robinson model.

 ### Sensitivity Analysis — What happens when the feed gets warmer?